Dackage353/Dackage-s-SM64-LiveSplit-AutoSplitter/README.md

 Conditions
 ----------

-All conditions must be separate from other words/terms in the split names.
-Also,
-	none of them are case sensitive.
+Conditions are not case sensitive

 - for a reset split, add "R" or "reset"
 - for a key split, add "key"